-Hands clasped behind his back, Cygnus nodded.
+His hands clasped behind his back, Cygnus nodded.
 "That is indeed what I am telling you, Walburga.
-The child is a girl... just as you are one yourself."
+The child is a girl... just like you are one yourself."

 Walburga stepped closer to her brother, his wife and child behind her entirely forgotten.
 "Ah, but see here, Cygnus.
-I was the first child of our parents... and I had two brothers that came after me to take up the mantle of continuing our legacy.
-This child on the other hand... she is the third of three girls, Cygnus."
+I was the first child of our parents... and I had two brothers who came after me to take up the mantle of continuing our legacy.
+This child, on the other hand... she is the third of three girls, Cygnus."

-Cygnus' blue eyes flashed as he looked at her, his mouth set into a hard line.
-"I am well aware of the fact, Walburga, you need not remind me."
+Cygnus' blue eyes flashed as he looked at her, his mouth set in a hard line.
+"I am well aware of the fact, Walburga; you need not remind me."

-He made to step to the side towards the bed but Walburga caught hold of his arm, forcing him to face her.
-"Need not remind you?"
-Walburga hissed in apparent anger, though no one in the room was fooled in regards to how much she was actually enjoying herself.
+He made to step to the side towards the bed, but Walburga caught hold of his arm, forcing him to face her.
+"Need not remind you?" she hissed in apparent anger, though no one in the room was fooled in regards to how much she was actually enjoying herself.
 "Our house lacks an heir, Cygnus.
 It is no trivial matter."

-Years might have passed since the wedding, but Cygnus had crossed the line when he had stated that as far as he was concerned, she might as well have been dead.
-Walburga had vowed to poison his life as much as she possibly could, even if her own life hadn't gone down an entirely smooth road either.
+Years might have passed since the wedding, but Cygnus had crossed the line when he had stated that as far as he was concerned, she might as well have died.
+Walburga had vowed to poison his life as much as she possibly could, even though her own life hadn't gone down an entirely smooth road either.

-"Our house may lack an heir presently, Sister," he said, "But I'm sure the condition could be changed, could it not?
-Why you yourself are still a Black...
-I'm sure if I was unworthy of producing the Black Family's next heir, surely you could?"
+"Our house may lack an heir presently, Sister," he said, "but I'm sure the condition could be changed, could it not?
+Why, you yourself are still a Black...
+I'm sure if I were unworthy of producing the Black Family's next heir, surely you wouldn't be."

-Walburga's clawed hand on the sleeves of Cygnus's robes dropped immediately.
+Walburga's clawed hand dropped immediately from the sleeve of Cygnus's robes.
 Her eyes narrowed in fury.
 Cygnus had hit a nerve.
 Before she could open her mouth to retort, however, Cygnus continued impassively.
 "How many years has it been since the day you and Orion fled our family home and secretly scrawled your names on the Ministry's registrar?
 Five?"